Shorea guiso

 Guijo (Shorea guiso) is a species of plant in the family Dipterocarpaceae.
 It is a tree found in Cambodia, Laos, Vietnam, Sumatra, Peninsular Malaysia, Borneo and the Philippines.
 The name guijo is a Philippine Spanish word derived from the Tagalog gihò.
-This is also sometimes known as red balan or red balau sharing its name with Shorea balangeran.
+This is also sometimes known as red balan or red balau sharing its name with Rubroshorea balangeran.
 Other local names include yamban-yamban in Zambales and taralai in Tarlac.

 Description

 Shorea guiso is a tree that can grow up to 30 m to 40 m and its diameter can measure up to 1.80 m or more.
 Guijo can be differentiated by the color of its branchlets, which are dark.
 Primarily, its habitat can be found at low altitudes of the forest, normally inhabiting ridges.

 The color of the bark is light reddish brown when it is newly bared.
 Its weight is usually moderately heavy to heavy and the wood is moderately hard to hard and splitting it can be tough.
 It has light grayish brown thin sapwood that can be clearly determined from the heartwood, which has a light ashy brown to brown in color, with occasionally reddish tint.

 The shape of the leaves ranges from lanceolate or ovate lanceolate to oblong with nerves having at least 15 pairs.
-The leaf is also acute with a accuminate apex and a rounded base, and a glabrous or nearly glabrous skin.
+The leaf is also acute with an accuminate apex and a rounded base, and a glabrous or nearly glabrous skin.